-There is an overused idiom that is often referenced in relation to art: “A picture is worth a thousand words.”
+There is an overused idiom often said about art: “A picture is worth a thousand words.”
 While the phrase is cliché, it speaks to the power of the arts to evoke emotion, explain the inexplicable and inspire action.

 Last year, StriveTogether launched the Art Inspires scholarship for high school seniors and postsecondary students.
 Student artists from our 70 Cradle to Career Network communities across the country expressed what community, courage, equity, progress and results (our core values) meant to them.
 StriveTogether awarded five $1,000 scholarships to the selected artists: Amaia Johnson and Denzel Chase from Memphis, Tenn.; Camille Richmond and Lauren DeMarco from Charleston, S.C.; and Shani Salinas from Racine, Wis.
 Their winning pieces of art are now exhibited in StriveTogether’s Cincinnati headquarters.

 Each of the artworks captured a unique aspect of StriveTogether’s mission and values.
 I was particularly inspired by the way Amaia visualized the work we do — a community coming together to create a mural.
 She described her painting by saying,

 “I saw children and adults working together to accomplish something… The kids learn that working together is the only way to successfully make a change that is bigger than themselves.”